bcgov/von/docs/_getting_started/get-started.md

 toc_sticky: true
 ---

 Welcome to VON - the Verifiable Organizations Network!
 We have lots of information here and in the various code repositories that make up VON.
-That's good, but it makes it hard for someone new (like **you**) to figure out where to get started.
+That's good, but it makes it difficult for someone new (like you) to figure out where to get started.
 That's the purpose of this page.
 Scan this list and find the topics that will help you get started.

 - Basic Principles
   - [What is the business problem VON is trying to solve?](#whats-the-problem)
   - [Where's the blockchain?](#wheres-the-blockchain)
-- Business
+- For Business
   - [I'm with an Authoritative Public Registry - e.g. a Corporate Registry](#authoritative-public-registries)
   - [I'm with a Permit or License Issuer](#permits-and-licenses-issuers)
   - [We need to verify Registrations, Permits and/or Licenses - KYC](#registration-permit-and-licence-verifiers)
-- Technical
+- For Technical
   - [What are the components of VON?](#the-components-of-a-von-ecosystem)
   - [I'd like to run some Hyperledger Indy code](#running-indy-code)
   - [I'd like to run a VON ecosystem](#running-a-von-ecosystem)